THE BIG YEAR

-In voiceover (VOICEOVER!) the story is narrated by Brad (Jack Black).
+In voiceover, the story is narrated by Brad (Jack Black).
 He is a 36-year-old divorced man who may or may not live at home (I think it's the former) with an excessively supportive mom (Dianne Wiest) and excessively dismissive dad (Brian Dennehy).

-Even more odd, although given that Brad is ostensibly the main character (since he is narrating the story--including having information on things he should not be aware of, such as Jessica's potential fling), his story was not interesting.
-The overprotective mother (who even gives him credit cards to supplement his goal) and the cantankerous and ill father who only late in the game appreciates the rightness of his son's desires is so cliche you're just waiting for it.
+Even more odd, although given that Brad is ostensibly the main character (since he is narrating the story, his story was not interesting.
+The overprotective mother who even gives him credit cards to supplement his goal and the cantankerous and ill father who only late in the game appreciates the rightness of his son's desires is so cliche you're just waiting for it.